|Nutritional Guidelines (per serving)|

 When it hits 120 F it's fully rested and ready to slice and serve.

-For medium-rare prime rib, we want to take the roast out of the oven at 120 F, and it will continue cooking until it reaches 130 F. If you prefer a medium prime rib, take it out at 130 F with a target temperature of around 140 F. Either way, you'll still want to rest the meat until it comes back down to 120 F before carving it.
+- For medium-rare prime rib, take the roast out of the oven at 120 F. It will continue cooking until it reaches 130 F. If you prefer a medium prime rib, take it out at 130 F with a target temperature of around 140 F. Either way, you'll still want to rest the meat until it comes back down to 120 F before carving it.